SFDO-Community-Sprints/npc-best-practices/docs/outcome-management/index.md

 # Outcome Management
 ### Status

-The NPC Best Practices Group does not have a current timeline for Outcome Management resources.
+The NPC Best Practices Group is working on a timeline for Outcome Management resources.